jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/3D-Paper-Results/ReadMe.md

 # Selected 3D Visualizations and Single-Particle Evolution

-This section presents a selected set of numerical results from the paper "…".
+This repository presents a selected set of numerical results related to the paper “[…]” (title to be inserted).
-It includes:
+It is organized into two main folders:

+---

+## 1. `Python-Scripts/`

+This folder contains the **solver scripts** and **loader/post-processing scripts**:

+- **Solver scripts**: time-dependent Schrödinger solvers (1D and 3D), including spinor dynamics, absorbing boundary conditions, and Bohmian trajectories.
+- **Loader / post-processing scripts**: tools to read the saved data (e.g. `rho_prob_t*.npy`) and generate visualizations such as contour plots, isosurfaces, 3D scatter plots, and animations (GIFs).

+The idea is to keep **physics / numerics** (solvers) and **visualization** (loaders) clearly separated.

+---

+## 2. `Outputs/`

+This folder collects representative results for the setups studied in the paper.
+It includes, for various parameter choices:

-- 3D time evolution (GIFs) of a spinor wave packet in a finite box,
+- **3D time evolution (GIFs)** of a spinor wave packet in a finite box,
-- propagation towards and interaction with an absorbing boundary condition at the top (with and without spinor structure at the boundary),
+- **Propagation towards and interaction with an absorbing boundary condition** at the top (with and without spinor structure at the boundary),
-- Bohmian particle trajectories guided by the probability density and the spin-dependent Bohmian equation of motion.
+- **Bohmian particle trajectories**, guided by the probability density and the spin-dependent Bohmian equation of motion.

+Together, these outputs provide a visual companion to the theoretical and numerical analysis presented in the paper.